POD Greeting Cards: What to Actually Evaluate

 That's why print-on-demand greeting cards are more popular than ever in 2026.
 With this model, you avoid inventory costs and work with print-on-demand providers that produce quality cards.

-If you’re ready to build a greeting card brand that stands out, now is the time to start.
-Let’s explore the top print-on-demand greeting card companies that make launching simple.
+If you're ready to build a greeting card brand that stands out, now is the time to start.
+We'll explore the top print-on-demand greeting card companies that make launching simple — and equally important, we'll give you the 5 questions you should ask any provider before you commit, so you can make this decision the way an experienced POD manufacturer would.

 Why Start a Print-on-Demand Greeting Card Business in 2026?

-According to Grand View Research, the global greeting cards market size was $19.61 billion in 2024.
-This value is expected to reach $22.9 billion by 2033.
-Traditional cards still dominate the market, outperforming e-cards in overall sales.
+According to Grand View Research, the global greeting cards market was valued at $19.61 billion in 2024 and is projected to reach $22.9 billion by 2033.
+Traditional physical cards continue to outperform e-cards in overall sales — a quiet but durable signal that this category isn't being disrupted out of existence by digital.

 Also Read: